FinNLP/spelling-variations/readme.md

 {
 	word: 'cenobitic', 	// original word without any modification just lowercased
 	// scoring how common this variation is along other variations
-	// 1: it's the most common
+	// 1: the correct one to use / the most common
-	// 0.87: less than the first one but can be accepted in modern writings
+	// 0.87: frequent usually, the same for US/UK
-	// 0.75: challenged
+	// 0.3: infrequent
-	// 0.5: uncommon
+	// 0.2: uncommon
-	// 0.25: very uncommon, might be present only in old texts
+	// 0.1: very uncommon, might be present only in old texts
+	// 0: this variation is rejected
+	// -1: the word you passed isn't present in the database (might be not having a spelling variations)
-	scoreUK: 0.75,
+	scoreUK: 0.3,
 	scoreUS: 1,
 	// whether or not the word has variations
 	hasVariations: true,